HowLoveLee/TheMonkeyTracker/README.md

   - !
 Add a small panel that is green and says "Saved!"
 - :white_check_mark: Save As
   - !
 Add a small panel that is green and says "Saved!
 To path:"
-- [ ] Settings
+- :white_check_mark: Settings
 - [ ] Export To PDF
   - !
 Exported to:
-- [ ] Exit
+- :white_check_mark: Exit
-  - # Dialog to prevent accidental loss of current sheet for all exit actions.
+  - # Dialog to prevent accidental loss of the current sheet for all exit actions.

 ### Edit (Complex task, timeline uncertain)
 - [ ] Undo